sbillinge/pydatarecognition/README.md

 # pyDataRecognition

-For a thourough description of the project, please see the paper by Özer *et al.*
+For a thorough description of the project, please see the paper by Özer *et al.*

 Code available at https://github.com/Billingegroup/pydatarecognition.

 ## Setup and installation
 ### Create/activate conda environment
-- Wherever you run **conda**, create/activate new conda env by running:
+- Create/activate new conda env by running:
   ```shell
   conda create -n pydatarecognition python=3
   conda activate pydatarecognition